L.O.R.D: Legend of Ravaging Dynasties

-L.O.R.D.: Legend of Ravaging Dynasties is a 2016 Chinese computer animated motion capture action fantasy adventure film written and directed by Guo Jingming.
+L.O.R.D.: Legend of Ravaging Dynasties is a 2016 Chinese animated motion capture action fantasy adventure film written and directed by Guo Jingming.
 It was released in China by Le Vision Pictures on 30 September 2016 in 3D and IMAX 3D.
-A sequel was released via online streaming on Tencent on 4 December 2020.
+A sequel was released via online streaming on Tencent Video on 4 December 2020.
+The first sequel was also released on Netflix in December 2022.

 Plot

 The Odin Mainland is separated into four countries, in each lives a group of soul masters protecting their county with their soul powers.
 The most powerful seven of them are known as Noble Lords.
 The story begins in the water origin, the Aslan Empire.

 Qi Ling (Cheney Chen), who has been a busboy in an inn since his youth, tames a legendary soul beast, Ice Fang, in a battle between soul masters.
 Yin Chen (Kris Wu), Lord to the 7th degree, arrives on orders of the Silver Priest (Roy Wang) to take him in as his disciple.
 With his help, Qi Ling heads to the Grave of the Souls to seek his soul weapon.
 Overtaken by his restlessness, he disobeys his lord's instructions, and enters the Grave of the Souls with Tianshu You Hua (Lin Yun) and Guishan Lian Quan (Fan Bingbing).
 Qi Ling thus becomes embroiled in the Upcoming Storm; a battle of soul powers between the lords.